TRAVEL RELATED QUESTIONS

 Any medications coming to camp with your child should be communicated in advance via email and listed on the required Heath/Medical forms.
 Additionally, parents will fill out a medication form at check-in to be kept along with their child’s medications.

 All prescription medications will be given to our camp athletic trainer's and your child’s counselor will be made aware of the medication needs.
 Medication's will be distributed as prescribed and according to the parent’s written instructions.
 Over the counter medications can be given to the counselor or left to the camper depending on the age of the camper and/or parent's preference.

 2) What is the phone policy?

-Cell phones will NOT be permitted during daytime camp activities.
+Cell phones will NOT be permitted during any camp activities.
 We want to encourage campers to engage meaningfully with their peers, counselors and coaches as much as possible without the distraction of cell phones.

-Campers will be required to leave cell phones in their dorm rooms when they leave each morning.
+Campers will be required to leave cell phones with the Head Camp Counselor.
 Campers may use their phones in the evenings at the dorms once all scheduled camp activities are done.

 Phones being used during daytime camp activities will be confiscated by a staff member until activities are done for the day.
 If circumstances warrant, or in case of an emergency, a camper will be allowed to make calls home or receive calls from home via a counselor or camp director’s phone; or can be granted temporary use of their own phone.